#AngelinaJolie: Her Feelings For #BradPitt Return After #GQ Interview: Divorce Off?

 Of course, to forgive and forget is going to be hard for Angelina Jolie, who alleged used her PR team to share the stories about Brad’s addictions in the hopes of winning full custody of all kids, out of their best interest, it’s claimed.

-Now that things are much better between the two, Hollywood Life claims that Angelina Jolie still hands on Brad — especially after they had spent more than 10 years together, raising children, collaborating on movies, and raising a family.
+Now that things are much better between the two, Hollywood Life claims that Angelina Jolie still has hands on Brad — especially after they had spent more than 10 years together, raising children, collaborating on movies, and raising a family.

 1986, a young Angelina Jolie stepped out at the Academy Awards with dad Jon Voight pic.twitter.com/LrnVxEgKwf